blytkerchan/blytkerchan.github.io/_posts/2010-05-24-albion-college-decides-to-scrap-computer-science-and-journalism-majors.markdown

 comments: true
 date: 2010-05-24 17:16:21+00:00
 layout: post
-permalink: /blog/2010/05/albion-college-decides-to-scrap-computer-science-and-journalism-majors/
-slug: albion-college-decides-to-scrap-computer-science-and-journalism-majors
 title: Albion College decides to scrap Computer Science and Journalism majors
 wordpress_id: 657
 categories:
   - Opinions
 tags:
   - Posts that need to be re-tagged (WIP)
 ---

 I came across this article while surfing the web this afternoon<!--more-->: [Albion College officials defend decisions on faculty reduction and elimination of courses -- MLive.com](http://www.mlive.com/news/jackson/index.ssf/2010/05/albion_college_officials_defen.html).
 Apparently, Computer Science and Journalism (as well as a few other topics) aren't reasonable career options in the twenty-first century.